alantech/alanlang-docs/docs/tutorial.md

 type fiveInts = i64[5]; // Equivalent to Buffer{i64, 5}
 ```

-This produces two different types of constructor functions and integer-ordered property accessors.
+This produces two different types of constructor functions as well as the integer-ordered property accessors.
 One constructor function requires an argument value for each location, and the other takes a single value and assigns it to every location.

 ```rs
 let individual = {i64[5]}(1, 2, 3, 4, 5);